 Running programmer on AVRStudio

-When running programmer in AVRStudio, select STK500 platform and COM port which was to USB – serial converter assigned.
-In my case it is COM5.
-After clicking Connect… it suggests to upgrade programmer firmware – skip by pressing Cancel as upgrade function won’t work for it.
-Next screen you’ll see is an STk500 programming dialog where you can select the device and program it.
+When running programmer in AVRStudio, select STK500 platform and COM port to USB – serial converter assigned.
+In my case, it is COM5.
+After clicking Connect… it suggests to upgrade programmer firmware – skip by pressing Cancel as the upgrade function won’t work for it.
+The next screen you’ll see is an STk500 programming dialog where you can select the device and program it.

 Just a little note about ISP mode settings!
-If you are trying to flash new AVR where default 1MHz clock is running, you should select proper ISP frequency as it has to be less than ¼ the target.
+If you are trying to flash a new AVR where the default 1MHz clock is running, you should select the proper ISP frequency as it has to be less than ¼ the target.

 To flash 1MHz Atmega, you should go with 115.2 kHz, while 8MHz will do fine with 1.845 MHz.